jasonmccreary/blog-posts/2012-03-09-generate-user-password-cakephp-auth.md

 ---
-title: Generate user password for CakePHP Auth
+title: "Generate user password for CakePHP Auth"
+heading: "Generate user password for CakePHP Auth"
 author: Jason McCreary
-excerpt: A script that hashes password for existing user records when using CakePHP Auth.
+excerpt: "A script that hashes password for existing user records when using CakePHP Auth."
+subheading: "A script that hashes password for existing user records when using CakePHP Auth."
 layout: post
 comments: true
 permalink: /2012/03/generate-user-password-cakephp-auth/